yahoo/bgdocs/doc-site/content/en/jvm/tutorial-3.md

 ![Todo List]({{< static "images/todolist.png" >}})

-A todo list is interesting because it has user interface elements with independent lifetimes.
+A todo list is interesting because it has user interface elements with __independent lifetimes__.
 When we start, our list is empty.
 The visible interface elements are the header for adding new items and a footer for the remaining items.
 After we click Save, a new item will appear with a checkbox for completing it, and a button for deleting it.